melt-umn/ableC/tutorials/declarations/README.md

 * `builtinTypeExpr`: represents type expressions for built-in types, such as `int`, `float`, `char`, etc.  These share a the `BuiltinType` nonterminal also used by `Type`.
 * `tagReferenceTypeExpr`: represents a reference to a struct, enum, or union that has already been declared.  `structTypeExpr`, `unionTypeExpr`, and `enumTypeExpr` all wrap actual declarations of these.
 * `typedefTypeExpr`: represents a name for a typedef'ed type that must be looked up from the environment.
-* `attributedTypeExpr`: used for GCC's `__attribute__` extension, that allows for types to be further customized in some ways.
+* `attributedTypeExpr`: used for GCC's `__attribute__` feature that allows for types to be further customized in some ways.
 This will be discussed later on.  `atomicTypeExpr`, `vaListTypeExpr`, and `typeofTypeExpr` are all related to C11 or GCC extensions to C, which you will likely not need to use.

 A `TypeModifierExpr` is structured as a nested chain of modifiers, as opposed to the more flat structure of `BaseTypeExpr`.
 It has the following productions:
 * `baseTypeExpr`: The "bottom level" type expression, using the type of the corresponding `BaseTypeExpr`.